rgknp/AIDayLabs/lab01.1-computer_vision/3_TestCLI.md

 ## Exploring Cosmos DB

 Azure Cosmos DB is our resilient NoSQL PaaS solution and is incredibly useful for storing loosely structured data like we have with our image metadata results.
-There are other possible choices (Azure Table Storage, SQL Server), but Cosmos DB gives us the flexibility to evolve our schema freely (like adding data for new services), query it easily, and can be quickly integrated into Azure Search (which we'll do in `lab01.2-luis_and_search`).
+There are other possible choices (Azure Table Storage, SQL Server), but Cosmos DB gives us the flexibility to evolve our schema freely (like adding data for new services), query it easily, and can be quickly integrated into Azure Search (which we'll do in a later lab).

 Cosmos DB is not a focus of this workshop, but if you're interested in what's going on - here are some highlights from the code we will be using:
 - Navigate to the `DocumentDBHelper.cs` class in the `ImageStorageLibrary`.
 Many of the implementations we are using can be found in the [Getting Started guide](https://docs.microsoft.com/en-us/azure/cosmos-db/documentdb-get-started).